 Children in Reception Year follow the "Foundation Stage" Curriculum.
-The curriculum is divided into six areas of learning:
+The curriculum is divided into seven areas of learning:

 - personal, social and emotional development;

-- communication, language and literacy;
+- communication and language

+- mathematics

-- mathematical development;
+- literacy

-- knowledge and understanding of the world;
+- understanding the world

-- physical development;
+- physical development

-- creative development.
+- expressive arts and design

 Early Learning Goals establish expectations for most children to reach by the end of the foundation stage.
-They are organised into the six areas of the curriculum and provide the basis for planning throughout the foundation stage, laying secure foundations for future learning.
+They are organised into the 7 areas of the curriculum and provide the basis for planning throughout the foundation stage, laying secure foundations for future learning.
 By the end of the foundation stage, some children will have exceeded the goals, others will still be working towards some or all of the goals.